Supermarine Southampton: Background

-Into flight
+Production and test trials

 On 10 March 1925, the maiden flight of the first production aircraft was conducted; piloted by Henry Charles Biard.
 While this flight was largely successful, one of the wingtip floats sustained minor damage, leading to their angle of incidence being quickly adjusted to prevent reoccurrence prior to their complete redesign later on.
 Four days later, the contractor's trials were completed, thus the Southampton was promptly flown to Felixstowe, where it underwent type trials.
-These were passed with relative ease, including its ability to maintain altitude on only a single engine, leading to the aircraft's formal delivery to the Royal Air Force (RAF) occurring during mid-1925.
+These were passed with relative ease, including its ability to maintain altitude on only a single engine, leading to the aircraft's formal delivery to the RAF occurring during mid-1925.

 Following the completion of the initial six aircraft, further orders for the Southampton were promptly received.
-Supermarine lacked the factory capacity to keep up with demand, thus an additional facility were acquired on the other side of Southampton Water, after which production of the type was centred in this location.
-Throughout the type's production run, the Southampton's design continued to be refined; changes included improved engines models and the substitution of the wooden hull and its wings with metal (duralumin) counterparts.
+Supermarine lacked the factory capacity to keep up with demand, thus an additional facility was acquired on the other side of Southampton Water, after which production of the type was centred in this location.
+Throughout the type's production run, the Southampton's design continued to be refined; changes included improved engine models and the substitution of the wooden hull and its wings with metal (duralumin) counterparts.
 By the end of production, a total of 83 Southamptons were constructed, excluding the three-engined Southampton MK X, which was a single prototype.

-Several models and derivates of the Southampton were developed; it was effectively replaced in production by the Supermarine Scapa, which was one such derivative.
+Several models and derivatives of the Southampton were developed; it was effectively replaced in production by the Supermarine Scapa, which was one such derivative.